CARD surface reflectance and surface temperature from Landsat 5, 7, 8 and 9 are now available through the Digital Earth Africa platform.

 Landsat data is open and accessible to all users, regardless of your level of technical competency.

-Digital Earth Africa provides a free 6-week self-paced training course, making Earth observation data accessible to problem-solvers worldwide.
+Digital Earth Africa provides a free self-paced training course, making Earth observation data accessible to problem-solvers worldwide.

 Landsat data is used to create the Water Observations from Space and support other services provided by DE Africa.